alephium/docs/docs/ralph/getting-started.md

 Ralph uses [subcontract](/ralph/getting-started#subcontract) instead of map-like data structure to provide map-like functionality and mitigate the state bloat issue.

+We are going to implement mapping based subcontract, which is supposed to be delivered in Rhone upgrade.

 ## Functions

 Functions are the executable units of code, you can also define functions inside a contract.